FAQs

 • What types of criminal cases do you handle?

-Our firm handles a diverse range of criminal cases including DWI, drug offenses, assault, theft, domestic violence, white-collar crimes, murder, and juvenile offenses.
-We also provide assistance with expunctions and orders of nondisclosure.
+We handle a wide range of criminal charges, including: DWI, drug offenses, assault, theft, domestic violence, white-collar crimes, murder, and juvenile offenses.
+We also assist with expunctions and orders of nondisclosure.
+Rely on our criminal defense lawyers in Cleburne, TX to take on your case.
+Our team is equipped to handle these cases with experienced practices to get the best possible outcome.

 • What is an arraignment, and do I need a lawyer for it?